bakarapara/Doge-Arcade-Game/README.md

 ##Instructions:

-Use the arrow keys to control the doge.
+Use the arrow keys to control the Doge.
 You need to score 10 points to win the game.
 Avoid the kittens!

+##Play online

+Click [here](http://magnum.az/udacity/Doge-Arcade-Game/) to play the game online

 ##How to start game from your local machine (Mac OS)